learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 ***Read through these deliverables carefully to understand the requirements for this code challenge.
 Tackle them one by one, as they build on each other sequentially.***

-### 1. Heroine Power association
+### 1. Heroine-Power association

 Create the association between the models.
+Update the schema and models to create the HeroinePower association.

+A HeroinePower should have a:

+- a heroine
+- a power

-Each Heroine has one power.
-Many Heroines can have the same Power.
+Each Heroine can have multiple powers.
+Powers can belong to multiple Heroines.

 After you've set up your relationships, you should be able to run `rake db:seed` without errors, and confirm in console that the heroines and powers have been created with the proper relations.